Most CoS fraud victims could have been protected by checking a handful of publicly available facts.. This is the complete list.

 Verify the SOC code is eligible for the Skilled Worker route.

 The Standard Occupational Classification code on your CoS must correspond to a role on the Skilled Worker eligible occupations list.
-Not every SOC code qualifies.
 Your CoS should specify a role at RQF Level 3 or above.
-If the SOC code on your document does not match the job you have been offered, or does not appear on the eligible list, the application will fail.
+If the SOC code does not match the job you have been offered, the application will fail.

 Check the employer on Companies House — but understand this is not enough.

-Yes, verify the employer on Companies House (find-and-update.company-information.service.gov.uk).
-Confirm the registration number matches, that the company is active, and that the address seems plausible.
-But — critically — a Companies House entry proves nothing about sponsor licence status.
+Verify the employer on Companies House.
+Confirm the registration number matches and the company is active.
+But critically — a Companies House entry proves nothing about sponsor licence status.
 Fraudsters specifically use Companies House's ease of registration as cover.
 Always cross-reference with the UKVI register.

 Never pay upfront fees for sponsorship.

 Licensed sponsors are legally prohibited from charging workers for the cost of sponsorship.
-This is explicit in the UKVI sponsor guidance.
 If anyone asks you to pay a "sponsor fee," a "CoS processing fee," a "security bond," or any similar charge as a condition of receiving your Certificate of Sponsorship, you are almost certainly dealing with a fraud.
 Report it and do not proceed.

 Use SponsorShield to run all 25+ checks automatically.

-Upload your Certificate of Sponsorship PDF to SponsorShield and our AI runs over twenty-five verification checks in under sixty seconds.
-UKVI register, SOC code validity, salary thresholds, Companies House cross-reference, PDF metadata forensics, visual font analysis — all of it, free, with a clear risk rating at the end.
-It takes less time than reading this article.
+Upload your Certificate of Sponsorship PDF to SponsorShield and CoreFlux™ runs over twenty-five verification checks in under sixty seconds.
+UKVI register, SOC code validity, salary thresholds, Companies House cross-reference, PDF metadata forensics, visual font analysis — all of it, free.

 Every fraud victim we have studied could have been protected by checking item 1 on this list.
 The UKVI register is public.
 It is free.
 It takes thirty seconds.
 Use it — or let SponsorShield use it for you.